 Sore from walking.

-I Left my bike behind, chained to a lamp-post.
-So I can release.
+Left my bike behind, chained to a lamp-post.
+To give space, so I can undo my tension.
 But…

 My mind-knot won’t unpick – can’t get fingernails under it.